hellozexi/shopx/README.md

 - [ ] p2 | Use docker to store the database and try to find a way to store the prod server and test server into different containers.
 - [ ] p2 | Find a way to record metrics of the websites and write unit tests.
 - [ ] p3 | Try to explore some cool features about React. eg. animation to make website more appealing to customers.
+- [ ] p3 | Enable search engine for the website. eg. Elasticsearch
+- [ ] p3 | Design the recommendation system or algorithm.
+Based on user's browsing behavior, give him/her related recommendations on product. eg. recommendation algorithms like famous item-item or user-user.
+- [ ] p3 | Deploy the website and try to make it into product.

 # Authentication Backend